-The frequency converter is about to cut out because of an overload (too high current for too long).
+The adjustable frequency drive is about to cut out because of an overload (current too high for too long).
 The counter for electronic, thermal inverter protection gives a warning at 90% and trips at 100%, while giving an alarm.
-The frequency converter cannot be reset until the counter is below 90%.
+The adjustable frequency drive cannot be reset until the counter is below 90%.

-The fault is that the frequency converter is overloaded by more than 100% for too long.
+The fault is that the adjustable frequency drive is overloaded by more than 100% for too long.